Smile-SA/rating.container/README.md

 ###### **3. Prometheus configuration**

-**Disclamer**: create a file /etc/promotheus/prometheus.yaml and copy the contents of the code below into this file.
+**Disclaimer**: create a file /etc/promotheus/prometheus.yaml and copy the contents of the code below into this file.

 ```yaml